NUMde/compass-interface-codex/Readme.md

 working on that.

 ## Custom scenarios

 To be more flexible, you can easily set up an IDE for Kotlin development (I recommend IntelliJ Community), checkout this repository and edit `src/main/kotlin/custom-main.kt`.
-To execute, you could use either the IDE or the command `.\gradlew :run -PmainClass=Custom_mainKt --args='your args go here if any'`.
+To execute, you could use either the IDE or the command `./gradlew :run -PmainClass=Custom_mainKt --args='your args go here if any'`.
 If you want to create an executable .jar, run `./gradlew shadowJar` after renaming your `custom-main.kt` to `main.kt`.

 # Current limitations